MarceloLopezS/math-multiplication-game/README.md

 The app aims to provide a user-friendly interface and experience on both desktop and mobile devices.
 This is achieved by using the most recent CSS technologies along with HTML, while up-to-date JavaScript takes care of the main functionality.

 The JavaScript code is the core part of the app and is responsible for the game logic.
-The approach is driven towards Functional Programming and it's centered towards clean, readable code with good practices.
+The approach is driven towards Functional Programming and it's centered in clean, readable code with good practices.
 This code is divided in three sections for legibility: DOM Elements, global variables and functions.

 As the name implies, the DOM Elements section stores the elements that will be manipulated to achieve the game's visual functionallity.